Fractional quantum Hall states by Feynman's diagrammatic expansion: Regularisation of the bare series by Yukawa screening

-While the calculation above focussed on the 2D electron gas in a strong magnetic field, a similar analysis was found to hold for the 3D electron gas in zero external field.
-In this case, the same calculation yields a square-root singularity located at $\xi_s = -\lambda^2/|\Pi|$.
-Therefore analytic continuation beyond the singularity at finite $\lambda$ provides a general method for accessing Coulomb physics by a Feynman expansion in the bare potential, combined with an extrapolation to $\lambda =0$.
+While the example Eqs.~\eqref{W_n}-\eqref{RPA W} focussed on the 2D electron gas in a strong magnetic field, a similar analysis holds for the 3D electron gas in zero external field.
+In this case, the same calculation yields a square-root singularity located at $\xi_s = -1/(\lambda^2|\Pi_0|)$.
+Therefore analytic continuation beyond the singularity at finite $\lambda$ provides a general method for accessing Coulomb physics by a Feynman expansion in the bare potential, combined with an extrapolation to $\lambda =\infty$.